davidhalter/jedi/README.rst

 jedi, which preloads this stuff.
 However, once loaded, this is not a problem anymore.
 The same is true for huge modules like ``PySide``, ``wx``, etc.

+Security is an important issue for Jedi.
+Therefore no Python code is executed.
+As long as you write pure python, everything is evaluated statically.
+But: If you use builtin modules (`c_builtin`) there is no other option than to execute those modules.
+However: Execute isn't that critical (as e.g. in pythoncomplete, which used to execute *every* import!), because it means one import and no more.
+So basically the only dangerous thing is using the import itself.
+If your `c_builtin` uses some strange initializations, it might be dangerous.
+But if it does you're screwed anyways, because eventualy you're going to execute your code, which executes the import.

 A little history
 ================